 Reid received his bachelor's degree in English Education from Ball State in 2011, where he also worked as a practice player, head manager, and video coordinator for the basketball team.
 He earned a master's degree in 2014 in sport science and coaching from Akron.

 TANGELA SMITH | ASSISTANT COACH

-One of the most accomplished WNBA players in history, Tangela Smith is in her first season as an assistant coach for the Northwestern women's basketball team.
-Her addition was announced on July 6, 2018.
+One of the most accomplished WNBA players in history, Tangela Smith is in her second season as an assistant coach for the Northwestern women's basketball team.

 Smith, a standout student-athlete at Iowa, comes to Chicago's Big Ten Team after spending four seasons on the sidelines at Western Michigan following an outstanding WNBA career.